How much is each session?

 If I need to cancel, can I get a refund?

-- Refunds are permitted up to 21 days prior to the start of camp.
+- Refunds are permitted up to 21 days prior to the start of the session.

-- Refunds less 30% fee up to 14 days prior to the start of camp.
+- Refunds less 30% fee up to 14 days prior to the start of the session.

 |Start of camp||Full Refund available until||Refund Less 30% until|